Nicole Arbour: "Dear Fat People" video

-Political statements
+Personal life

+On January 1, 2024 Arbour got engaged to Jamaican musician Simon "Skygrass" Bowden.

 Arbour said she once identified with the Liberal Party of Canada, but in 2020 said she no longer did.

 In a YouTube video in 2018 Arbour said that some people overreact when dealing with racial and gender issues, and that less focus should be spent on the institution of slavery which ended in the 19th century, and more focus should be spent on current issues stemming from it such as the racial wealth gap, marijuana legalization, police reform, and reforming the way media covers crime and arrests.
-Several of her social media posts received widespread criticism in 2018 for their perceived cultural appropriation and lack of empathy.